SIR12GAGE/SalesforceStudyBuddy/README.md

 # SalesforceStudyBuddy
-A random generator that provides random Salesforce information thats helpful for passing the admin certification exam
+A random generator that provides Salesforce information thats helpful for passing the admin certification exam